Toward Self-Organizing Production Logistics: A Multi-Agent Approach: Technological and Systemic Drivers of SOPL

-Sustainability-driven transformations are fundamentally reshaping production systems and their associated PL.
-Traditional linear value creation, based on a \textit{take--make--use} paradigm, is increasingly challenged by circular economy principles that emphasize reuse, refurbishment, and value retention across product life cycles \cite{viles_theorizing_2022}.
-Regulatory developments, such as the forthcoming Circular Economy Act \cite{ec_circular_economy_strategy_2025}, further reinforce this transition.
 Circular production systems require the tight integration of reverse flows for component recovery with forward flows for assembly and manufacturing.
-The circular factory concept exemplifies this development \cite{lanza_vision_2024}.
-It extends remanufacturing by enabling the concurrent production of the current product generation while selectively reusing components recovered from returned cores of previous generations.
-As a result, product instances are characterized by unique configurations of reused and newly manufactured components.
-The circular factory exhibits high variability in core and component conditions, uncertain return timings, cross-generational compatibility constraints, and batch sizes that frequently approach one.
-These conditions introduce structural uncertainty into production and logistics processes, making long-term, globally optimized planning increasingly impractical \cite{fleischer_self-learning_2024}.
-Effective operation therefore requires decision‑making to shift closer to execution, supported by local assessment, adaptive coordination, and real-time responsiveness.
+The circular factory concept exemplifies this development by enabling the concurrent production of current product generations while selectively reusing components recovered from returned cores of previous generations \cite{lanza_vision_2024}.
+As a result, individual product instances are increasingly characterized by unique combinations of reused and newly manufactured components.